Elba Rivera

-Elba Rivera (born in 1947) is a Salvadorian-born artist who concentrates on realism, surrealism, and abstract expressionism.
+Elba Rivera (born in 1947) is a Salvadoran-born artist who concentrates on realism, surrealism, and abstract expressionism.
 Rivera focuses on uncovering subjects related with human's dismissal for nature with surrealist and abstract expressionist techniques.
 She is best known for her participation in San Francisco community mural art movements and for the art piece, Family Expectations, which depicts an intricate composition of several women whose appearances indicates family union.

 Biography

 Rivera was born in 1947 in El Salvador and grew up in the Mission District of San Francisco, California.
 She moved to the Mission District during 1959, and she was one of the painters the Si Se Puede wall painting in Cesar E. Chavez Elementary School, the very elementary school she attended.
 The Si Se Puede wall mural portrays Cesar Chavez, Dolores Huerta, and farmworker figures and is currently adorning the playground of the elementary school.

 Rivera attended Cesar E. Chavez Elementary School in San Francisco for primary education.
 She attended Laney College as an art major.

 During her residence at San Francisco, she married Brooke Oliver, a lawyer who serves on the Latino Community Advisory Board and the Calle 24 Council.
 Together, they created the Que Viva!
 Camp at Burning Man.
 Since then, her produced artwork has been shown in shows such as the DeYoung, Mission Cultural Center for Latino Arts, Precita Eyes, and her public and private exhibitions.
 She currently works with her wife at 50 Balmy Law, a firm that focuses on providing inventive, lawful solutions and support in workmanship, charitable, copyrights, trademarks, and exposure rights law.
 On Balmy Alley, one of her murals called Tribute to Mujeres Muralistas, is currently embellished right across from her office.